 But the fragile facade cracks when Clarrie decides to “do his bit” and join Archie overseas, and his younger brother, Frank, falls under the spell of a dockside racketeer.

 Action on the Western Front and at home changes lives forever, especially for the Miller women: mother Grace; daughter-in-law Ruth; and the youngest daughter, Alice.
-These are strong women whom the reader gets to know and feel for through Murphy’s insightful narrative and dialogue.
+The reader gets to know and feel for these strong women through Murphy’s insightful narrative and dialogue.

 As the author and historian, Gary McKay, observes on the novel’s back cover: